techiediaries/techiediaries/_posts/2020/laravel/2020-09-20-laravel-auth-redirection-using-redirectto.md

 You can either remove the `$redirectTo` variable or leave it as it will be simply overridden by the `redirectTo()` method.

+## Creating a Laravel 8 Controller for Admin

 Now, all you need is to create an `/admin` route along with an `AdminController`.
 Head back to your terminal and run the following artisan command:

 ```bash